Johnsonville Owner Proud of Members Creating the Brand's Ads

 "Creating great experiences for these members are dreams come true."

-When Johnsonville’s marketing team presented the rough cuts of its new advertising campaign to the Stayer family earlier this year, Owner and Chairman Ralph Stayer shed a few tears.
+When Johnsonville’s marketing team presented the rough cuts of its new "Made the Johnsonville Way" advertising campaign to the Stayer family in 2016, Owner and Chairman Ralph Stayer shed a few tears.

-Instead, the new campaign, at its core, demonstrated how Johnsonville members (employees) were now taking responsibility for telling the brand story.
+The new campaign, at its core, demonstrates how Johnsonville members (employees) are taking responsibility for telling the brand story.
 It may have been a new advertising move for Johnsonville, but it was not a new concept.
 The culture that Ralph established nearly 30 years ago – where members were empowered to make decisions such as hiring, stopping a production line, or recommending a new process to improve something – allowed this to happen.
 That’s the entire foundation of the company’s culture, referred to as The Johnsonville Way.

-The ad campaign began with an open call to Johnsonville members.
+The ad campaign began with an open call to Johnsonville members in early 2016.
 If they could make their own Johnsonville commercial, what would it be?
-More than 100 members were interviewed and three member commercial ideas were chosen to be made into the company’s new TV spots.
+More than 100 members were interviewed and three member commercial ideas were chosen to be made into the company’s new TV spots in 2016, and also brainstormed the brand's "Bratsgiving" holiday character and staffed a "Sausage Support Center."

-The first commercial, “Responsibilities,” introduces Johnsonville members and their role in making the dozens of Johnsonville sausage varieties.
+The first commercial in 2016, “Responsibilities,” introduces Johnsonville members and their role in making the dozens of Johnsonville sausage varieties.
 Longtime Johnsonville member Mike – who leads the shipping department – explains how members are responsible for everything.
 That’s what gets Ralph excited, seeing members take accountability and pride for their role in the company.

 “I always said I want to use our business to build our people.
 Not use the people to build the business,” said Ralph.
 “Yes, we make high-quality and great tasting sausage products.
 But we really want to create great experiences for our people.”

-When the marketing team showed Ralph the next three commercials – featuring the Johnsonville member who came up with the creative idea and who appears in each spot – he felt a sense of pride.
+When the marketing team showed Ralph the next round of commercials – featuring the Johnsonville member who came up with the creative idea and who appears in each spot – he felt a sense of pride.
 These are commercials “Made the Johnsonville Way.”
-All three members were invited to California with the Marketing team and advertising agency to watch their commercial come to life.
+All members ideas that were chosen were invited to join the production shoot with the marketing team and advertising agency and watch their commercial come to life.

 “Creating great experiences for these members are dreams come true,” said Ralph.
-“Jeff, Melissa and Brett work in Sheboygan Falls, Wisconsin, making our products and coaching their team members along the way.
-Now, they just went to L.A. and helped make their commercial ideas come to life.
+“Jeff, Melissa, Brett, Cole and Todd work in Sheboygan Falls, Wisconsin, making our products and coaching their team members along the way.
+Then, they go to L.A. or Toronto and help make their commercial ideas come to life.
 There’s no better way to show The Johnsonville Way story,” said Ralph.

 Building The Johnsonville Way